What's on Your Ballot?

-Welcome to Vote411, a comprehensive source of election information, developed by the League of Women Voters Education Fund (LWVEF).
+Welcome to Vote411.org, a comprehensive source of election information, developed by the League of Women Voters Education Fund (LWVEF).
 Nonpartisan information on candidates and ballot proposals for the 2016 local and general elections

 State-specific voter registration requirements, election dates, and local polling addresses are also available on the site.
 You can also print out a Voter Registration application from the site.

-The Michigan League of Women Voters supports and is circulating petitions for a constitutional amendment, Promote the Vote to provide election reform.
-When this amendment gets on the ballot and passes, it will make it easier for Michigan residents to vote in elections.
+The Michigan League of Women Voters supports constitutional amendment, Promote the Vote to provide election reform.
+IF this amendment passes, it will make it easier for Michigan residents to vote in elections.
 It will give all registered voters the choice to vote absentee ballot, give military members more time to vote, let citizens register closer to election day, allow straight party voting, automatically register citizens when they do business at the Secretary of State's office, protect a secret ballot and add audits for election results.
 The Michigan LWV is part of a coalition including the Michigan ACLU and the state and Detroit chapters of the NAACP promoting this ballot issue.
-For more information go to https://promotethevotemi.com and the website of the State of Michigan League of Women Voters http://www.lwvmi.org.
+For more information see:

-To read about other possible ballot issues: click this overview from Bridge Magazine: The Bridge.
+To read about other possible ballot issues: click this overview from : The Bridge Magazine.

 The total unofficial votes were 873 supporting and 867 against the 25-year bond proposal of 1.18 mills.
-There will be a recount to make sure the election results are accurate.
+A recount made sure the election results were accurate.